Rail Planning Conference

 Logistics:

-• Conference Hotel: Omni Fort Worth Hotel, 1300 Houston St, Fort Worth, TX 76102; we have secured a limited number of rooms at a rate of $199/night.
-Click here to book at the special conference rate.
-Arriving early or leaving after?
-No need to worry! the hotel has provided extended stay dates with exclusive group offer from May 4 to May 12, 2023.
+- Conference Hotel: Omni Fort Worth Hotel, 1300 Houston St, Fort Worth, TX 76102; we have secured a limited number of rooms at a rate of $199/night.

-• Shuttle service between the conference hotel and the BNSF Leadership Training and Conference Center will be provided at no extra cost.
+- Shuttle service between the conference hotel and the BNSF Leadership Training and Conference Center will be provided at no extra cost for those staying at the Omni Hotel.

-• Keynote dinner on Monday, May 8 starts at 6:30pm and it will be at Bob’s Steak & Chop House, located in Omni Fort Worth Hotel (included in registration fee.)
+- Conference dinner on Monday, May 8 starts at 7pm and it will be at Bob’s Steak & Chop House, located in Omni Fort Worth Hotel (included in registration fee.)

 Early-bird